 Federal Direct PLUS Loans are available to parents who have a dependent child in college.
 Individual eligibility is determined by subtracting all financial aid awards for the academic year from the cost of attendance.
 Financial need is not a requirement, but parents must complete the FAFSA before applying for this loan.
 Parents must apply and be credit approved for this loan each year.
 Credit approvals are valid for 90 days.
 For additional information on interest rates, origination fees and repayment options for the PLUS loan visit studentaid.gov.

 Parents may apply for the Federal Direct Parent PLUS Loan at studentaid.gov.
 Sign in using your FSA ID.
 Once you are approved, you will be able to electronically sign your Master Promissory Note (MPN).

 Non-federal loans are available for students and parents.
 Some alternative loans are also available to international and DACA students and other individuals willing to borrow for the student.
 These loans generally require the borrower to be credit worthy or have a credit worthy co-borrower and usually do not have as favorable interest rates as the federal programs.
 Students are encouraged to file the FAFSA and apply for federal loans before applying for private loans.
-For more information, visit the Office of Student Financial Services by calling 830-372-8010 or emailing StudentFinancialServices@tlu.edu.
+For more information, visit Student Financial Services by calling 830-372-8010 or emailing StudentFinancialServices@tlu.edu.
 You can also schedule an in person appointment.

 Loan Counseling & Repayment

 Federal Direct Loans will go into repayment six months after graduation or if the student falls below half-time enrollment status.

 These loans are repaid to the loan servicer designated by the Department of Education.
 Borrowers are required to complete Entrance Counseling prior to borrowing loans and Exit Counseling upon graduation or enrollment below half-time.